Mirsad Dedić

-Mirsad Dedić (born 21 February 1968) is a Bosnian professional football coach and former goalkeeper who is the goalkeeping coach of Bosnian Premier League club Tuzla City.
+Mirsad Dedić (born 21 February 1968) is a Bosnian retired professional football goalkeeper and current goalkeeping coach of First League of FBiH club Sloboda Tuzla.

 International career

 Dedić made his debut for Bosnia and Herzegovina in a November 1996 friendly match against Italy and has earned a total of 27 caps, scoring no goals.
 His final international was a January 2000 friendly against Qatar.